andrewrothstein/valve-infra/README.md

 The project is voluntarily light on configuration options as it strives for auto-configuration as much as possible.
-However, it is possible to override the following parameters by setting the following environment variables in the container:
+However, it is possible to override the following parameters by setting the following environment variables (which all have good defaults),

 * DNS_SERVER: Needed by the power cutter to resolve the PDUs' IP address.
 This requirement will soon disapear.
 Defaults to `10.0.0.6`;